German cruiser Admiral Scheer: Service history

 At her commissioning in November 1934, Admiral Scheer was placed under the command of Kapitän zur See (KzS) Wilhelm Marschall.
 The ship spent the remainder of 1934 conducting sea trials and training her crew.
-In 1935, she had a new catapult and landing sail system to operate her Arado seaplanes on heavy seas installed.
+In 1935, she had a new catapult and landing sail system to operate her Heinkel HE 60 seaplanes on heavy seas installed.
 From 1 October 1935 to 26 July 1937 her first officer was Leopold Bürkner, later to become head of foreign intelligence in the Third Reich.
 By October 1935, the ship was ready for her first major cruise, when on 25–28 October she visited Madeira, returning to Kiel on 8 November.
 The following summer, she cruised out through the Skagerrak and the English Channel into the Irish Sea, before visiting Stockholm on the return voyage.